Falah-Jabar-Rahim/A-Fully-Automatic-DL-Pipeline-for-WSI-QA/README.md

      ```python
      wandb.login(key='your_actual_key_here')
      ```

-### 5. **Run the Training**:
-   - Open a terminal in the directory where `train.py` is located.
+   - Open a terminal in the directory where `train.py` is located
    - Run the following command to start the training:
      ```bash
      python train.py
      ```

-### 6. **Track and Visualize the Training Process**:
-   - When training starts, a link to the Weights and Biases interface will appear in the terminal.
+   - When training starts, a link to the Weights and Biases interface will appear in the terminal
-   - Click on the link to track and visualize the progress of your training.
+   - Click on the link to track and visualize the progress of your training

-### 7. **Find the Saved Weights**:
-   - After the training is complete, the weights will be saved in the `logs` folder within your project directory.
+   - After the training is complete, the weights will be saved in the `logs` folder within your project directory

-Let me know if you need help with any specific step!

-download the artifact datasets from: https://drive.google.com/drive/folders/1mbnLH1JIztTMw7Cgv8pSzNxba-aGv1jT?usp=share_link

-put the dataset into folder "train_dataset"

-generate trnaing and testing image lists  "train_images.txt" and "train_masks.txt". see  the examples are provided in folder "train_dataset" as a guidance

-you need to create an acoount in https://docs.wandb.ai, then get login key "wandb.login(key='xxxxxxxxxxxxx')"

-Open the file "trainer.py" and update the  the login key

-in terminal run "python train.py" to start trnaing

-you can track and visulize the trnaing process Weights and Biases interface  with bu cliking on the like generated in the trminal when the trnaing is started

-when the trnaing is finishe the weights are saved in the folder "logs"
+   - You can adjust the training parameters in `train.py`